The British street art artist Banksy , whose works dominate million in million and amazed entire cities, remains hidden in the shade of fame even.

 Let's focus on the most popular, stubborn and most likely of it.

-Ulrich Blanché , a renowned art historian, is considered an expert in Banksy.
-In June 2022, a conversation with him NDR , in which he discussed the mystery about the artist.
+Ulrich Blanché , a renowned art historian, is considered an expert on Banksy.
+In June 2022, NDR broadcast an interview with him * in which he discussed the mystery surrounding the artist.

-Blanché has already written several books on Banksy and concluded from numerous interviews from the 80s and 90s that it is most likely a white man under the age of 50.
+Blanché has already written several books about Banksy and, based on numerous interviews from the 80s and 90s, concluded that it is most likely a white man under 50 years old.

-It is believed that this man could be red-haired and worked as a foam and festival truck painter in the 90s before he disappeared into anonymity.
-It is possible that he also had a rabbit chart and had his face operated on, but this information is not confirmed and could also be wrong.
+It is believed this man could have red hair and worked as a foam painter and festival truck painter in the 90s before disappearing into anonymity.
+It is possible he also had a hare lip and had surgery on his face, but this information is unconfirmed and could be wrong.

-The most widespread assumption is that the creator of the Banksy work of art is none other than Robin Gunningham .
-Gunningham was born in 1973 in Yate, a city near Bristol, and many of his former classmates firmly believe that he is the real banksy.
+The most common assumption is that the creator of the Banksy artwork is none other than Robin Gunningham .
+Gunningham was born in 1973 in Yate, a town near Bristol, and many of his former classmates firmly believe he is the real Banksy.

-Banksy himself has confirmed that his love for drawing was created in his school days.
-A photo of Gunningham, which was taken in Jamaica and shows him with a spray can and stencil, continued to work out the speculation and caused many people to believe that Robin Gunningham is actually Banksy.
+Banksy himself has confirmed that his love of drawing began during his school days.
+A photo of Gunningham taken in Jamaica shows him using a spray can and stencils.
+This has further fueled speculation and led many people to believe that Robin Gunningham is actually Banksy.

 There is a strong rumor that in 2018 an original work by Robin Gunningham was auctioned, which is the only work he signed with his name.
 The price of £ 4,000 seems fair for an otherwise unknown artist.
 The work is an illustrated plate cover for the album "Oh My God It's Cheeky Clown" by the ska band "Mother Samosa" from Bristol and shows similarities with Banksy's earlier graffiti style .